 Jessica Carbone is an experienced writer, editor, and historian of American foodways.
 Her work uses food as a lens to explore complex expressions of race, ethnicity, sexuality and class in consumer culture and material culture.
+She is currently pursuing a doctoral degree in American Studies, focusing on food history and culture, at Harvard University.
+As of January 2019, she is the managing editor of Gastronomica, the journal of critical food studies.

-She is a graduate of the Columbia Publishing Course, and earned a bachelor's degree from Kenyon College in English and Sociology.
+Jess is a graduate of the Columbia Publishing Course, and earned her bachelor's degree from Kenyon College in English and Sociology.
 Her knowledge of food calls upon her years as a developmental editor of cookbooks and recipes at Alfred A. Knopf and Clarkson Potter, and her role as a food history researcher and public programming developer at the Smithsonian's National Museum of American History.
-As of August 2017, she is pursuing a doctoral degree in American Studies, focusing on American food history and culture, at Harvard University.
 She has worked in restaurants in Washington state and New York City; helped to develop organizations for underground dining experiences, community-supported agriculture, and professional food networking; and provided original research and recipes for an array of publications.
 Elle parle bien le français, et un jour, l'espagnol aussi.
 She looks forward to collaborating with you.